nats-io/nats-site/content/blog/event-enabling-the-internet-of-things-using-aws-lambda-nats-and-apcera.md

 All very simple, and you are only charged for the compute resources consumed for the actual function execution, not a complete EC2 instance sitting there most of its time idle waiting for something to do.

-## APCERA and NATS
+## Apcera and NATS

-The APCERA trusted cloud platform provides all of the machinery necessary to support &lambda; functions in a multi-cloud, multi-language in a well governed manner.
+The Apcera trusted cloud platform provides all of the machinery necessary to support &lambda; functions in a multi-cloud, multi-language in a well governed manner.
 NATS provides a simple, fast and highly scalable message transport.
 A marriage made in heaven.
 Here’s how I went about introducing the two and creating a &lambda; framework.

-The first step was to enable an AWS Lambda function to be deployable to APCERA ‘as is’.
+The first step was to enable an AWS Lambda function to be deployable to Apcera ‘as is’.
 This was simply a matter of taking the scaffolding required for a typical Node.js web application (think Node.js / Express), separating that out from the &lambda; function and creating a package artifact for that scaffolding so that it could be reused, by way of package dependencies, time and time again for different function implementations.
-Pretty much boiled down to ‘tar’ up the scaffolding directory and then uploading to APCERA as a package.
+Pretty much boiled down to ‘tar’ up the scaffolding directory and then uploading to Apcera as a package.

 `$ apc package from file scaffolding.tar --provides package.scaffolding`